 For your children, playing recreational youth sports at YMCA provides a wide variety of health benefits.
 Today, Countryside YMCA looks at these health benefits.

-For many people, childhood involvement in recreational sports at YMCA played a major role in both their physical development and their love for sports.
-All athletes have to start somewhere, and many of them begin by playing sports at YMCA programs.
+For many people, childhood involvement in recreational sports at the YMCA played a major role in both their physical development and their love for sports.
+Many athletes begin their careers by playing sports in YMCA programs.
 Recreational sports are often the catalyst for a lifelong love of exercise and physical activity, providing many long-term health benefits for children.
 In today’s blog post, Countryside YMCA will look at how playing sports at YMCA recreational programs can promote a strong foundation for good health.

-Many studies show that young children are becoming less and less active.
+Unfortuantly, living a sedentary lifestyle is easy.
+Most of us have video streaming service, a smart phone, and video games at our fingertips at all times.
+With all this convenience, it is easy to skip a workout.
 Without an active lifestyle, children may not develop physically as they are supposed to.
 It could also lead to health problems later in life as adults.
 Physical skills in younger children not only help with sports, but they are also important for later in life when it comes to tasks like driving.
 Playing sports at YMCA programs encourages your child to live an active lifestyle, allowing them to have better motor skills and a healthier body in general.
 More physical activity also allows them to avoid the negative impacts of a sedentary life, such as obesity.

-If you are a parent looking for ways to keep your child active, sports at YMCA are a great solution.
+If you are a parent looking for ways to keep your child active, YMCA recreational sports are a great solution.
 For more information, get in touch with Countryside YMCA or learn about our sports leagues today.